-- An entity shall disclose, together with a commentary by management, the amount of significant cash and cash equivalent balances held by the entity that are not available for use by the group1. - There are various circumstances in which cash and cash equivalent balances held by an entity are not available for use by the group2.
-Examples include cash and cash equivalent balances held by a subsidiary that operates in a country where exchange controls or other legal restrictions apply when the balances are not available for general use by the parent or other subsidiaries. - Additional information may be relevant to users in understanding the financial position and liquidity of an entity.
-Disclosure of this information, together with a commentary by management, is encouraged and may include: - (a) the amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; - (b) the aggregate amounts of the cash flows from each of operating, investing and financing activities related to interests in joint ventures reported using proportionate consolidation;
+- 48 An entity shall disclose, together with a commentary by management, the amount of significant cash and cash equivalent balances held by the entity that are not available for use by the group4. - 49 There are various circumstances in which cash and cash equivalent balances held by an entity are not available for use by the group5.
+Examples include cash and cash equivalent balances held by a subsidiary that operates in a country where exchange controls or other legal restrictions apply when the balances are not available for general use by the parent or other subsidiaries. - 50 Additional information may be relevant to users in understanding the financial position and liquidity of an entity.
+Disclosure of this information, together with a commentary by management, is encouraged and may include: - (a) the amount of undrawn borrowing facilities that may be available for future operating activities and to settle capital commitments, indicating any restrictions on the use of these facilities; - (b) [Refer Appendix 1] - (c) the aggregate amount of cash flows that represent increases in operating capacity separately from those cash flows that are required to maintain operating capacity; and - (d) the amount of the cash flows arising from the operating, investing and financing activities of each reportable segment (see Ind AS 108, Operating Segments).

-1 The requirements shall be equally applicable to the entities in case of separate financial statements also.
+4 The requirements shall be equally applicable to the entities in case of separate financial statements also.